Have you prepared yourself and your family for disasters, natural or otherwise? If you have, congratulations! If you haven't, what's holding you back?

 While on Foot

-Prevention, the leading cause of unintentional injury deaths in 2010 was
+Prevention, a leading cause of unintentional injury deaths of people ages

 Rules of Defensive Driving.